Frequently Asked Questions

 Do you offer a health guarantee?

-Yes, kittens come with a five-month health guarantee covering congenital issues (excluding FIP), provided you submit a specialist vet’s report, lab results, bloodwork, and ultrasound/X-ray within the guarantee period.
+Yes, kittens come with a six-month health guarantee covering congenital issues (excluding FIP), provided you submit a specialist vet’s report, lab results, bloodwork, and ultrasound/X-ray within the guarantee period.
 We offer a replacement kitten of equal value, though a wait may be required.
-Kittens receive their first FVRCP shot, deworming, and FELV/FIV testing, with results provided at pickup.
-For an additional $200, the guarantee extends to a year and includes FIP coverage, requiring vet documentation if FIP develops.
-To validate our 5 month guarantee, have your kitten examined by a cat-only or 4.5+ rated vet within five days of pickup.
+Kittens receive their first FVRCP shot and deworming from our vet, the vet records will be given on kitten pickup day.
+To validate our complimentary 6 month health guarantee, have your kitten examined by a cat-only or 4.5+ rated vet within five days after taking your kitten home from us.

 Are your cats and kittens TICA-registered?